chadcooper/chadcooper.github.io/_posts/2015-10-30-arcgis-server-api-fun-troubleshooting-editfeatures-call.md

 ---
 layout: post
 title: ArcGIS Server REST API fun - Troubleshooting an applyEdits call
-excerpt: When working with the ArcGIS Server, examining what your application is passing to the REST API can shed light on problems.
+excerpt: When working with ArcGIS Server, examining what your application is passing to the REST API can help shed light on problems.
 ---

 Seems like everyday for the past several weeks now I've been working with the